 The organization and presentation of your CV is extremely important.
-Your presentation will be judged largely on the number and nature of listings.
-Review your total universe of material before deciding what to include, what to feature, and what to omit.
+It will be judged largely on the number and nature of listings.
+Review your material before deciding what to include, what to feature, and what to omit.
 Review all potential data in the following categories: